-Despite the part about “photographs of paintings, sculptures, and other art,” it has happened that Facebook censored even artwork.
+Despite the part about “photographs of paintings, sculptures, and other art,” Facebook has still managed to censor works of art.
 Reuben’s paintings, ancient Roman statues, and a 30,000-year-old statue of a naked woman – they all got flagged for nudity and banned from Facebook.

 As you may assume, the same has happened with iconic photos a couple of times.
 Irving Penn’s images were removed from Facebook for “violating its community standards.”
-The same thing happened with the famous Nick Uts’ photo Napalm Girl.
+The same thing happened with Nick Ut’s famous photo Napalm Girl.
 However, this escalated quickly and even led Facebook to relax its censorship restrictions on “newsworthy” images.

 If photographers want to post nude images, they need to “hide” female nipples in them.
 When I scroll through my Facebook and Instagram feed, I see some fine art nudes censored this way.
-First of all, it takes more time for photographers to prepare photos for posting them.
-But also, it kinda takes away from the photos, in my opinion.
+While this means that it takes more time for photographers to prepare photos for posting them, it also kinda takes away from the photos, in my opinion.
 Despite censoring their own images, I often see these photographers complaining about their photos being removed for nudity after all.
 It’s frustrating and annoying.

 Apparently, Tunick’s photo shoot of “people dressed in male nipples” has had an effect.
 It’s not over yet, but Facebook has at least agreed to reconsider its nudity policy for photographers.
 I honestly hope it will be changed because it will enable many fantastic photographers to share their artistic nude photos without being banned.